tonirex/sg-aks-workshop/deploy-app/README.md

 # Deploy App

-This section walks us through deploying the sample application on AKS.
-While deploying an app,

-## Web and Worker Image Classification Services

-This is a simple SignalR application with two parts.
-The web front-end is a .NET Core MVC application that serves up a single page that receives messages from the SignalR Hub and displays the results.
-The back-end worker application retrieves data from Azure Files and processes the image using a TensorFlow model and sends the results to the SignalR Hub on the front-end.

-The end result on the front-end should display what type of fruit image was processed by the Tensorflow model.
-And because it is SignalR there is no browser refreshing needed.
+Since AKS cluster is ready, we will deploy a sample application to the AKS cluster to test the functionality of the cluster.

+## Sample App - ACME Fitness Shop

+ACME Fitness store is a fictional online retailer selling sporting goods.
+Full application is composed of 7 microservices, but for the purpose of this lab, we will deploy only 2 services, the frontend and the catalog service.
+The frontend service is a web application that serves the user interface and the catalog service is a backend service that provides the product catalog.
+Frontend is written in Node.js and the catalog service is written in Java.

 ## Container Development

 Before we get into setting up the application, let's have a quick discussion on what container development looks like for the customer.
-No development environment is the same as it is not a one size fits all when it comes to doing development.
+No development environment is the same as it is not one size fits all when it comes to doing development.
 Computers, OS, languages, and IDEs to name a few things are hardly ever the same configuration/setup.
 And if you throw the developer themselves in that mix it is definitely not the same.

 As a result, different users work in different ways.
-The following are just a few of the **inner DevOps loop** tools that we are seeing in this eco-system, feel free to try any of them out and let us know what you think.
+The following are just a few of the **inner DevOps loop** tools that we are seeing in this ecosystem, feel free to try any of them out and let us know what you think.
 And if it hits the mark.

 ### Tilt